top of page

 1. Focus on What You Can Control

-2. You Can’t Time the Market (But You Can Be Ready for It)
+2. Be Prepared—You Can't Time the Market

 3. Life Doesn’t Stop for Market Conditions